July 16, 2025

 5. Register custom dimensions

-This applies to any custom event parameter you send to Google Analytics 4.
+This applies to any custom event parameter you send to Google Analytics 4 (and apparently, Form ID is still considered a custom parameter).
 If you want to see/use them in things like Funnel reports, Free form exploration, see their reporting cards in standard reports, etc., you must register custom parameters in the GA interface.

 In Google Analytics 4, go to Admin > Custom Definitions.
-Since we sent 2 custom parameters with the menu link click, we must register them here.
+Since we sent 2 custom parameters with the form submission event, we must register them here (because right now, GA4 does not offer built-in form dimensions (like Form ID).

 Click the Create Custom Dimensions button and then enter the name of the first parameter you sent.
 In my case, that is form_id.
 Save it.
 Make sure the scope of the dimension is Event.